xamidev/blankos/README.md

 make run
 ```

 This will start a new Bochs debugger instance.
 To proceed with the kernel execution, you will have to type `c` in the shell spawning Bochs.
 Serial output will be saved under the `com1.out` file, this way you can debug the kernel by viewing its log messages.
 To quit, type `q`.
-Feel free to open issues or pull requests.
+You can try out QEMU too.

 ## Running on real hardware